stevencombs/retrocombs.github.io/_posts/2020/2020-02-09-lenovo-smart-tab-unboxing.md

    5. **64 Gb storage** - I've yet to run out of storage on my Pixel 4 XL with 64 Gb.
    6. **Fast processor** - A sluggish processor means a sluggish user experience.
    7. **Stereo external speakers** - Many tablets have a single speaker; however, I plan to watch video and listen to music on the road with this device.
    8. **Android 9.0 (10 preferred) or Chrome OS** - I knew this would be a tough one.
-There are a ton of tablets out there and I'm amazed that many of them still run Android 6.0!
+There are a ton of tablets out there and I'm amazed that many of them still run Android  (see video below) to purge iOS mobile devices.
+Review coming soon.6.0!
 At this point in time, most Chrome OS devices available that serve as tablets are convertibles, like the Pixelbook I currently use.
 I want a pure tablet form factor.
    9. **Excellent battery life** - Another area where the iPad shines is in battery life.
 I can expect a good two to three days on a charge and want that same experience on the new tablet I choose.

 In January of 2020 I came across the [Lenovo Smart Tab with Google Assistant](https://www.lenovo.com/us/en/tablets/android-tablets/lenovo-tab-series/Lenovo-Yoga-Smart-Tab-with-the-Google-Assistant/p/ZZITZTBYT2X).
 The retail price was $350 but there was a $100 off opportunity when purchased directly from the Lenovo website.
 Amazon does not offer this device; probably because it prominently features the rival Google Assistant.